Skip to Content

 Expert Tips:

-• Cut potatoes the same size to ensure they cook at the same rate.
-Quarter small potatoes, and consider cutting large potatoes like russets into smaller pieces to speed up the cooking time.
+• Cut the potatoes the same size to ensure they cook at the same rate.
+You can quarter small potatoes, but consider cutting large potatoes, like russets, into smaller pieces to speed up the cooking time.

-• Once the potatoes have cooled, you can cut them into smaller bites before including them in the salad.
+• Let the hot potatoes cool, and peel the potatoes under cold water.
+Then, cut the potatoes into smaller pieces before including them in the salad.

 Nutrition Disclosure: